 There was a study determining whether stimulation of a chapman reflex point could reduce blood pressure.
 They found while there was no effect on blood pressure, there was an alteration in aldosterone levels.
 Aldosterone affects the body’s ability to regulate blood pressure.
 Many hypertensive patients have high aldosterone and low renin levels affecting the renal tubules and causing sodium retention.
 Hypertensive patients have shown abnormalities in aldosterone levels.
 Stimulation of chapman reflexes caused a consistent lowering of aldosterone levels.
 It was suggested not enough time was allowed, because even with drugs that lower aldosterone, it takes 5 to 7 days for the blood pressure to lower.

 Soft tissue manipulation techniques along with chiropractic adjustments has many benefits for your health!
-Call your North Palm Beach chiropractor at 561-253-8984 to make an appointment today.
+Call your West Palm Beach chiropractor at 561-253-8984 to make an appointment today.

 Find out more about Various Soft Tissue Manipulation Techniques Along With Chiropractic Care: Part 3 in the next post (part 4) on BODY WALL REFLEX TECHNIQUES (ischemic compression).